Request a Callback 01305 231 267

 1. All in the Name

-The village takes its name from Brian de Turberville, who was lord of the manor during the reign of Edward III, prior to this the name had been Pidele (according to the Domesday Book).
+The village takes its name from Brian de Turberville, who was lord of the manor during the reign of Edward III.
+Prior to this Pidele was recorded in the Domesday Book of 1086.
 It falls within the Piddle Valley Conservation Area and contains 35 listed buildings.
-Affpuddle was recorded in the Domesday Book as ‘Affapidela’.

 2. Debenhams New Age Village